Movie 43: Critical response

-Movie 43 was panned by critics, with some considering it to be one of the worst films ever made.
-The film received a weighted average score of 18 out of 100 on Metacritic based on 23 critics, signifying "overwhelming dislike".
-On Rotten Tomatoes, the film has a 4% positive rating based on 89 reviews, with an average rating of 2.74/10.
-The site's critics consensus states: "A star-studded turkey, Movie 43 is loaded with gleefully offensive and often scatological gags, but it's largely bereft of laughs."
+Movie 43 was universally panned by critics, with some considering it to be one of the worst films ever made.
 Audiences surveyed by CinemaScore gave the film a D rating.

 Brian Gibson (Vue Weekly) describes Movie 43 as "An execrable waste cooked up by a hell's kitchen of directors and writers.
 It's death-of-laughter by committee.
 Its title?
 Because it's like one of those many asteroids out there—a dismal chunk of rock hurtling through an empty void, without purpose."
 IGN's Gregg Katzman gave the film a 1/10, with the main criticisms being its unfunny jokes and the waste of its all-star cast, with the only positive being its sub two hour running time.
 It would go on to tie with Scary Movie 5 for IGN's worst movie of 2013.

 In his guest review for Roger Ebert's website, Richard Roeper of the Chicago Sun-Times outright panned the film, giving it zero out of four stars, calling it "aggressively tasteless", and going so far as to say "Movie 43 is the Citizen Kane of awful".
 He wrote that the film has nothing in common with The Groove Tube and The Kentucky Fried Movie, two "very funny and influential" sketch-comedy films.
 He additionally criticized Movie 43 for what he calls "female humiliation", saying that although the men are "jerks, idiots, dolts and fools", the women have it even worse.
 Robbie Collin of The Daily Telegraph gave the film 1/5 stars, describing it as "the work of a confused man thrashing around in an industry he no longer understands".
 Peter Howell of the Toronto Star gave the film zero out of four stars and called it the worst film he had ever seen.
 Elizabeth Weitzman of the New York Daily News gave it a negative review, saying, "As a film critic, I've seen nearly 4,000 movies over the last fifteen years.
 Right now, I can't think of one worse than Movie 43."

 In one of the few positive reviews, Michael O'Sullivan of The Washington Post gave the film three and a half out of four stars, calling it "a near masterpiece of tastelessness".
 Alonso Duralde of TheWrap said that the film was "gross, juvenile, disgusting, scatological, vile, reprehensible and in the worst possible taste.
 But heaven help me, I laughed."